fengyanshi/fengyanshi.github.io/setup.rst

   * **If you are using a Windows OS lower than Windows 10**

     We recommend that you download the latest version of Cygwin (`<https://www.cygwin.com>`_).
 Cygwin is a bash shell/unix emulation program, and contains many of the tools such as :code:`tar, gzip/gunzip, and cpp`, which will be useful for installation and compilation of FUNWAVE-TVD.
-In addtion, if you don't have access to a High Performance Computing (HPC) machine at your home location, it is recommended you use the :ref:`Amazon AWS Cloud Computing <section-aws-computing>`.
+In addtion, if you don't have access to a High Performance Computing (HPC) machine at your home location, you can use the Amazon AWS Cloud Computing service.
+For instructions on how to use AWS with FUNWAVE, visit :ref:`section-workshop-ud2019` and review pages 35-41 of the tutorial document (pdf1).

 * A post-processing toolbox (e.g., MATLAB and Python)